Clue Type

 Fodder

-This clue's fodder is 'spouse' and 'United States'.
-We'll need to find a short substitute for one of these and use it with the letters of the other to construct our answer, as guided by the clue's indicator(s).
+This clue's fodder is 'tin sign' and 'Venice'.
+We'll use these letters (or some of them) to construct our answer, as guided by the clue's indicator(s).

 Full breakdown